-Workplace Wednesday: How to Keep Your Team from Joining “The Great Resignation”July 7, 2021
+Workplace Wellness: How to Keep Your Team from Joining “The Great Resignation”July 7, 2021

-In this week’s Workplace Wednesday we explore ways your workplace can prioritize employee well-being.
+In this week’s Workplace Wellness we explore ways your workplace can prioritize employee well-being.

 What’s driving this need to quit?
 It’s a combination of returning to the office and burnout––many people are seeking a workplace that will make employee mental health a priority.